"Access" took place on November 16th, 2014 at the Macaulay Honors College.

 Maura Lee Bee is a writer based out of New York City.
 She studies English and Media Studies at Queens College, with a focus on queer narrative.
 Her work has been featured in the How We See It... book series, a collection of independently published books whose proceeds benefit charities.
 With her theatrical background, she writes to stimulate the senses, manipulating language and form in order to do so.
 She is currently working on a collection of poetry from the LGBTQIA perspective.
 She also works in advocacy, teaching people how to create safe spaces for the LGBTQIA community, as well as expanding the nonprofit theatre group she co-founded, NPTC.

 Tyler Alterman is a J.K.
 Watson Fellow, Goldsmith Scholar, and recent graduate of CUNY’s Macaulay Honors College.
 Once a CUNY BA major in cognitive science and communications design, he has since combined these passions to co- author an upcomingbook on environmental psychology with the Earth Institute for Environmental Sustainability, design public health messaging under the president of Yale, and co-found The Think Tank, a science education nonprofit at the University of Chicago.
-As a member of Leverage Research, Tyler now works as a crusader and movement builder for Effective Altruism.
+Tyler now works as a crusader and movement builder for Effective Altruism.

 Brian Kateman is a Reducetarian.
 He co-founded a growing community of individuals who are committed to eating less meat.
 He develops unique education programs at the Earth Institute Center for Environmental Sustain- ability and conducts research within the Ecology, Evolution, and Environmental Biology Department at Columbia University.
 Learn more about Reducetarian at www.reducetarian.com.